-Meat processing such as curing by adding nitrates and nitrites and salt leads to the formation of potentially carcinogenic substances such as N-nitroso-compounds (NOCs).
+Meat processing, such as curing by adding nitrates, nitrites, and salt, leads to potentially carcinogenic substances such as N-nitroso-compounds (NOCs).
 Red meat, unlike white meat, also contains heme iron, which can facilitate the production of NOCs.
 Nitrates and nitrites need to react with the proteins of meat to create NOCs.
-This reaction can be nocked down by adding special antioxidants, but it doesn’t stop NOCs formation entirely.
+This reaction can be knocked down by adding special antioxidants, but it doesn’t stop NOCs formation entirely.
 Therefore, choose fresh beef when possible.

 There is not much evidence of a relationship between gut bacteria metabolism and prostate cancer in the literature.
 However, multiple studies suggest gut flora affects the incidence of colorectal cancer and that there is a linear association between prostate cancer and colorectal cancers.

 Bacteria live in the gut system of any animal species, from insects to humans.
-If in the stomach and small intestine, only a few bacteria species have been found, the colon is densely populated with more than 500 different species.
+If only a few bacteria species have been found in the stomach and small intestine, the colon is densely populated with more than 500 different species.
 Bacteria make up to 60% of the dry mass of feces.

 Unlike red and processed meat, which contain heme iron in abundance, and produce increased fecal NOCs, white meat and vegetable protein did not increase fecal NOCs.
-Heme iron is an essential part of hemoglobin, the red pigment in blood, and myoglobin the principal oxygen-carrying pigment of muscles.
-High levels of myoglobin in muscles allow diving animals such as whales, holding their breath for a more extended period.
+Heme iron is an essential part of hemoglobin, the red pigment in blood, and myoglobin, the principal oxygen-carrying pigment of muscles.
+High levels of myoglobin in muscles allow diving animals such as whales to hold their breath for a more extended period.
 So, heme iron, a specific part of red meat, can catalyze NOCs formation and may be responsible for the additional dose-dependent N-nitrosation in the gut.
 The addition of soy may significantly suppress fecal NOCs.

 So even if we consume pesticide-free, fresh meat cooked in the most gentle way, we still have a chance to increase the odds of prostate cancer due to the abnormal metabolism of our gut flora.
 But does it mean that we should eliminate meat from our diet?
 Definitely, no. Instead of giving men recommendations to give up the best food that allows them to feel male, we need more intensively study the lifestyle conditions which would enable avoiding any adverse consequences of eating meat.

-Pesticides, sex hormones, chemicals found in processed meat (PAHs, HCAs, and NOCs) are all substances, getting into the meat from outside our body.
-We can minimize their harmful effects by choosing the right meat producer, the way of processing, or cooking meat.
-Hydrogen sulfide and NOCs produced by the gut flora, we can control by taking care of digestive system health and appropriate lifestyle.
+Pesticides, sex hormones, and chemicals found in processed meat (PAHs, HCAs, and NOCs) are all substances getting into the meat from outside our body.
+We can minimize their harmful effects by choosing the right meat producer and the way of processing or cooking meat.
+We can control hydrogen sulfide and NOCs produced by the gut flora by taking care of digestive system health and appropriate lifestyle.

-So, it is evident that the technological revolution and science development that has been taking place for the last 100 years, discovered new, unseen before, opportunities in agriculture.
+So, it is evident that the technological revolution and scientific development that has been taking place for the last 100 years discovered new, unseen opportunities in agriculture.
 However, an introduction of any “innovations” in agriculture intruding on the natural course of events has two sides of a coin.
-The explosion of heart diseases, various types of cancer, and lots of other disorders of humans and animals are the only visible outcomes of this process.
-And what is interesting, our lifestyle has been changed too; accordingly, we got more sedentary, obese, anxious, and stressed.
-Now that awareness has come, it is up to us, to abandon meat and other products that we have eaten for ages for the sake of a new lifestyle, or to feed our body the best food it needs and change our lifestyle to get the most from it.
+The explosion of heart diseases, various types of cancer, and lots of other disorders in humans and animals are the only visible outcomes of this process.
+And what is interesting is that our lifestyle has been changed too; we got more sedentary, obese, anxious, and stressed.
+Now that awareness has come, it is up to us to abandon meat and other products that we have eaten for ages for the sake of a new lifestyle, or to feed our body the best food it needs and change our lifestyle to get the most from it.